jonschlinkert/whence/README.md

 **What whence does differently**

-* Whence takes a valid [estree][] _expression_ AST
+* Whence takes a valid [estree][] AST for an _expression_, not statements, functions, etc.
-* Functions are not supported by default, although you can enable function support (See the [eval-estree-expression](https://github.com/jonschlinkert/eval-estree-expression) docs for more details)
+* Although functions are not supported by default, you can enable support if you really need it (see the [eval-estree-expression](https://github.com/jonschlinkert/eval-estree-expression) docs for more details)
-* Special care was taken in [eval-estree-expression](https://github.com/jonschlinkert/eval-estree-expression) to disallow assignment operators, functions, or other potentially malicious code, like setting `__proto__`, `constructor`, `prototype`, or `undefined` as a property name on nested properties.
+* Special care was taken in [eval-estree-expression](https://github.com/jonschlinkert/eval-estree-expression) to disallow assignment operators, functions, or other potentially malicious code, like setting `__proto__`, `constructor`, `prototype`, or `undefined` as property names on nested properties.

 </details>